 Thank you for your interest in joining The Junior League of Jacksonville!
 Each year, the Junior League of Jacksonville trains groups of new members to be effective volunteers and leaders in our community.
-Our 2019-20 League Year New Member Application will be available here beginning on April 1, and we look forward to hearing from you.
+Our 2022-23 League Year New Member Application for the Spring class is now available for submission and we look forward to hearing from you.
 Here are a few tips on how to learn more about our League, and information on our membership criteria.

 Connect with us by email

-If you would like more information about transferring your membership to the Junior League of Jacksonville, please email Transfer Chair Alexandra Gornik at Transfers@JLJacksonville.org.
+If you would like more information about transferring your membership from another Junior League to the Junior League of Jacksonville, please email Transfers@JLJacksonville.org.

 The Junior League of Jacksonville uses the following criteria for consideration of prospective members: